Strategies

 This method is deprecated and will be removed in a future version.
 Please use self.get_historical_prices() instead.

-Takes an asset asset and returns the last known price
+Takes an Asset and returns the last known price

 Returns the current timestamp according to the data source.
 In a backtest this will be the current bar’s timestamp.
 In live trading this will be the current timestamp on the exchange.